siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 Addition is the new condition created when the parts are together.
 If we replace addition with union, we teach children to count the joined group while ignoring what the joining did.

-But children also know something deeper before we teach them to ignore it:
+Children already know something deeper before we teach them to ignore it:

 ```text
 Things change when they are put together.
 ```

 Two blocks can make a tower.
-Two children can become a game, a friendship, or a fight.
 One spoonful of sugar added to water does not sit beside the water as a separate object.
 It changes the water.
-A rotten apple added to a bag does not merely increase the count.
-It can damage the remaining apples.
+Children see these facts directly.

 Ordinary arithmetic says: